erryB/IoT_simDevices/Robin/doc/TransparentGW README.md

 Thanks to [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/) it's possible to move analytics and custom business logics on the edge, closer to the devices, and send to the cloud only the filtered, manipulated, anonymized data.

-It's possible to connect leaf devices to Azure IoT Edge and connect it to Azure IoT Hub, for instance if the devices are not able to use MQTT, AMQP, HTTP so can't connect to IoT Hub direclty.
+We can connect leaf devices to Azure IoT Edge and connect it to Azure IoT Hub, for instance if the devices are not able to use MQTT, AMQP, HTTP so can't connect to IoT Hub direclty.
-But it's also possibile to use Azure IoT Edge as a Transparent Gateway: each leaf device has its own identity on IoT Hub, and also the Edge device has its own one, but messages pass thru IoT Edge.
+But it's also possibile to use Azure IoT Edge as a Transparent Gateway: the Edge device has his own identity on IoT Hub, as well as each leaf device, but messages coming from the sensors pass thru IoT Edge before reaching the cloud.
-To go deeper on different gateway scenarios, please visit the [official documentation](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-as-gateway).
+To go deeper on the different gateway scenarios, please visit the [official documentation](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-as-gateway).

 Here you can find some guidelines to deploy Azure IoT Edge on an Azure VM acting as transparent gateway and create a simple console application sending data to IoT Hub thru this gateway.
+Of course you can also deploy IoT Edge on a physical device, in that case you can skip the following step.

 ## Create and configure an Azure VM to be used as IoT Edge device ##